 Fasting in navratri is one of the best rituals of navratri festival, which is performed by the devotees till nine auspicious days.
 Some devotees keep fasting only on the first day of navratri and on the eighth day of navratri (Ashtami) while some devotees keep fast continuously until nine days of navratri and break the fast after the final day of Navratri.
-During Chaitra Navratri, this year in 2018, devotees will keep fast from 18 March to 26 March.
+During Sharad Navratri, this year in 2020, devotees will keep fast from 17 October to 25 October.

 - Cumin (Jeera), Black Pepper (Kali mirch), Choti Elaichi (green cardamom), Cloves (Laung), Cinnamon (dalchini), Nutmeg (jaiphal)

 - Sabudana (Sago), Some Special flours

 - Green Chillies, Lemon, Ginger Fresh or Dry